Current fire status

 Standard fire lighting conditions

-- be at least 5 meters clear of any flammable material, vegetation, fence or building
+- be at least five metres clear of any flammable material, vegetation, fence or building

 - not be lit in windy conditions or when strong winds are forecast